assigneddikshya/oretes-coding-questions/24/bonobo/README_for_bonobo.md

     To visualize graph, Run "bonobo inspect --graph code_file.py | dot -Tpng -o name_of_graph.png"
 2. my-etl.py has a simple yield function to visualize.
 3. bonobo_for_json_doc_ETL.py has a function to retrieve the contents of a json file in JSON format into a txt file, and then visualizing the ETL graph.
+   * The code will download the JSON file from the API_url specified.